 The attackers used the scripts start.ps1 and install.bat to install the TOR service.
 After installation, the attackers deleted these scripts from the system.
 Additional files in the directory C:\Program Files(x86)\Google contained cached data and logs from the operation of TOR.

-Additional information on increasing visibility into PowerShell activity through enhanced logging is available here.
+Here is some additional information on increasing visibility into PowerShell activity through enhanced logging.

 Installation and Persistence